Saturday, November 30, 2024

 The skin lesions of the secondary syphilis may be recurrent and may last up to 2 years and then disappear.

-In many cases the skin rashes are very subtle and not noticed by the patient.
-Diffuse lymph tissue enlargement of the area of skin lesions develop.
+In many cases, the skin rashes are very subtle and not noticed by the patient.
+Diffuse lymph tissue enlargement of the area of skin lesions develops.

 The serology is 100 % positive in the second stage.